 During 2011, the Company completed 15 core holes totaling 3,251 meters at Talapoosa.
 With the 2011 drill data, the Company re-modeled and re-interpreted the resource with independent consultants.
 In 2013, Tetra Tech WEI Inc. ("Tetra Tech") provided an updated NI 43-101 resource estimate adding approximately 380,000 ounces of gold and 5.4 million ounces of silver compared to the previous NI 43-101 resource estimate.
-In March 2015, WSP Canada Inc. ("WSP") was commissioned by Timberline to update a technical report on the Project originally completed by Tetra Tech on April 12, 2013.
+In March 2015, WSP Canada Inc. ("WSP") was commissioned by Timberline to update a technical report on the Project originally completed by Tetra Tech on 12 April 2013.
+WSP provided an updated NI 43-101 resource estimate.